A Travel Price Comparison for Families, Couples, and Backpackers Bali vs. Singapore for Food, Nightlife, Resorts, and Beaches

 How long in Bali or Singapore?

 Both Bali and Singapore have a number of activities to choose from.
-In our opinion, Singapore has more to see and do, so we recommend spending more time in Singapore than Bali.
-In general, 5-7 days is a good amount of time for Bali, and 2-7 days is enough time in Singapore.
+With generally more activities and things to do, visitors tend to spend more time in Bali than in Singapore.
+Usually, 7-14 days is a good amount of time for Bali, and 2-7 days is enough time in Singapore.

 Families should spend more time in Singapore than Bali.
 Because of the many family-friendly attractions and fun things to do for kids in Singapore, it's a great place to visit with the whole family.